ISAITB/docs-tdl/source/index.rst

    :delim: |

    :doc:`introduction/index` | Introducing the GITB TDL and its key concepts.
+   :doc:`helloWorld/index` | A simple hello world example for the GITB TDL.
    :doc:`testsuite/index` | Defining test suite descriptors and packaging your test suite archives.
    :doc:`testcase/index` | Defining the executable test cases to drive your tests.
    :doc:`scriptlets/index` | Reusing and customising common sets of test steps across test cases.